Alan Dershowitz Replied-All to the Entire Media to Claim Trump Didn’t Commit a Campaign Finance Crime

 The fact that Trump paid by personal check is exculpatory under the law since a candidate can contribute unlimited amounts to his own campaign.

 Now, while it is true that contributions to your own campaign are unlimited, it is perhaps dubious to argue that the lack of a spending limit is exculpatory in this specific context.
-Cohen has attested under oath that Trump coordinated and approved the entire hush money scheme in October 2016 in order to prevent the payment to Daniels from being disclosed before that year’s election, and coordinating such an operation is arguably a crime regardless of who did the reimbursing.
+Cohen has attested under oath that Trump coordinated and approved the entire hush money scheme in October 2016 in order to prevent Daniels’ story from becoming public before that year’s election*, and coordinating such an operation is arguably a crime regardless of who did the reimbursing.
 Even if Trump repaid the entire $130,000 to Cohen personally, moreover, he would have still been obligated to disclose that at the time, which he did not.
 (For the record, Trump attorney Rudy Giuliani says Trump did not know about the Daniels payment before it was made, and there is of yet not any public evidence that corroborates Cohen’s timeline of events.)

 Still, it is good for society, overall, that Alan Dershowitz is replying to random emailers about Donald Trump and copying Syracuse’s student newspaper on the chain.